bluesky-social/atproto-website/content/blog/repo-export.md

 [...]
 ```

-If you were downloading and working with CAR in real life, you would probably want to confirm the commit signature using the account's signing public key (included in the resolved identity metadata).
+If you were downloading and working with CAR in a higher-stakes situation than just running a one-off repository export, you would probably want to confirm the commit signature using the account's signing public key (included in the resolved identity metadata).
 Signing keys can change over time, meaning the signatures in old repo exports will no longer validate.
 It may be a good idea to keep a copy of the identity metadata along side the repository for long-term storage.

 ## Downloading Blobs

 An account's repository contains all the current (not deleted) records.
-Those records might refer to images and other media "blobs" by hash (CID), but the blobs aren't stored directly in the repository itself.
-If you want a full public account data export, you also need to fetch the blobs.
+These records include likes, posts, follows, etc. and may refer to images and other media "blobs" by hash (CID), but the blobs themselves aren't stored directly in the repository.
+So if you want a full public account data export, you also need to fetch the blobs.

-It is possible to parse through all the records in a repository and extract all the blob references (hint: they all have `$type: blob`).
-But PDS instances also implement a helpful `com.atproto.sync.listBlobs` endpoint, which returns all the CIDs for a specific account (DID).
+It is possible to parse through all the records in a repository and extract all the blob references (tip: they all have `$type: blob`).
+But PDS instances also implement a helpful `com.atproto.sync.listBlobs` endpoint, which returns all the CIDs (blob hashes) for a specific account (DID).

 The `com.atproto.sync.getBlob` endpoint is used to download the original blob itself.

 Neither of these PDS endpoints require authentication, though they may be rate-limited by operators to prevent resource exhaustion or excessive bandwidth costs.

-Note that the first part of the blob download function is very similar to the CAR download: resolving identity find the account's PDS:
+Note that the first part of the blob download function is very similar to the CAR download: resolving identity to find the account's PDS:

 ```go
 func blobDownloadAll(raw string) error {